GitHubbubble/gitPro/README.md

 [action][partial-sha][short commit message]
 ```

-Now you can change the action (which is 'pick' in default) to 'edit', 'squash' or delete the line that you don't want to push.
+Now you can change the action (which is `pick` in default) to `edit`, `squash` or delete the line that you don't want to push.
 When you quit the edit mode, git will apply the new commits.